Dizaster0/ImageRepository/README.md

 ## Prerequisites
 NodeJS v14.15.4 or later
 A MongoDB Connection URI
-Postman or cURL (Send HTTP requests)
+Postman (Send HTTP requests with Form Data)

 ## Setup
 1. Clone the repository and switch to master branch